petekeller2/alternative-fuels-server/README.md

+# Alternative Fuels Server

-#Backend to the alternative fuel app.
+Backend to the alternative fuel app.
 Built using Express.

-Currently being hosted by heroku

-##Local Testing
+## Local Testing

 Install the npm packages and use sudo if needed.